 A few years ago, in the year 2000 – six years after the abolition of the apartheid system – J. M. Coetzee was criticized for having written pessimistically about the Rainbow nation’s possibilities to survive (the possibilities for blacks and whites living together).
 A Member of Parliament raged at the novel Disgrace (1999), interpreting it as a murder on the dream of equality in South Africa.
 Today the book is used in the South African schools.
 For a writer, whose authorship is marked by subtle – read censorship smart – criticisms against apartheid, the attack must have felt like cruel irony.

 In several of J.M.
 Coetzee’s books there is an overlooked theme: the relation between humans and other animals, and the ethical questions this relation gives rise to.
 It can hardly be asserted that animal ethics discussions are exposed to conscious censorship directed by the state.
-Nevertheless, animals are exposed to comprehensive legal exploitation in the meat- and pharmaceutical businesses, and for this exploitation there seems to be general acceptance.
-Thus, there is a risk for Mill’s ’censure’: neither the state nor the public has an interest in validating questions about the plight of animals.
+Nevertheless, animals are exposed to comprehensive legal exploitation in the meat- and pharmaceutical businesses, and of this exploitation there seems to be general acceptance.
+Thus, there is a risk for Mill’s ‘censure’: neither the state nor the public has an interest in validating questions about the plight of animals.
 Interesting, then, is the role the animal theme plays in the drama surrounding Coetzee’s novel Disgrace.

 In an article in Journal of Literary studies (2001) the South African literature scholar Wendy Woodward shows how animals in the novel Disgrace may be read as being real beings, rather than, as is usual, as mere metaphors for human lives.
 And suddenly the terms change for the kind of political interpretation Disgrace was exposed to.